fauzaanu/fullstack/readme.md

 It was Ruby on Rails who pioneered and popularized the concept of database migrations in web frameworks.

 Django has automated migrations
-_Django automates migrations by making migrations be a replica of the models.py file within each of the apps.
-The state of the current database schema can be observed from models.py at all times.
-Automating stuff through ORM is common in django and is also present in model forms._
+_Django automates migrations, based on models.py file which contains a replica of how the database looks like as of now.
+For JS devs, this is exactly how Prisma ORM works.(current state of db is in a file).
+Contrary to this Ruby and Laravel require additional tools and IDE assitance to reveal the db structure in code.
+Sometimes they are a terminal command and not exactly code._

 ## Forms